 The only offered in New York State, our generalist concentration allows you to become a preschool or elementary school teacher, fully versed in all subject areas.
+The teaching degree you earn at Medaille makes you a more marketable teacher!
 Meet our education faculty.

-Future generations are counting on their educators to inspire, motivate and help navigate through challenges in this increasingly competitive world.
+Future generations are counting on their teachers to inspire, motivate and help navigate through challenges in this increasingly competitive world.
 The only institution in New York offering a generalist concentration, choose Medaille's education program for a rich, varied and unparalleled learning experience.
-Upon earning your bachelor's degree, you will enter the workforce more knowledgeable and prepared to educate in all content areas, and become eligible for MYSED certification in two areas: Early Childhood Education (Birth through Grade 2) and Childhood Education (Grades 1 through 6).
+Upon earning your bachelor's degree, you will enter the workforce more knowledgeable and prepared to teach in all content areas, and become eligible for NYSED certification in two areas: Early Childhood Education (Birth through Grade 2) and Childhood Education (Grades 1 through 6).

 Prepare yourself to teach in all content areas with our generalist concentration, the only offered in New York State.

 New York State requires that students in teacher preparation programs pursue an academic concentration of study (e.g. English, math, science).
-At Medaille College, rather than requiring a student to choose one area of focus, we offer a generalist concentration which best prepares our students to teach English language arts, math, science and social studies in prekindergarten through sixth grade.
+At Medaille College, rather than requiring a student to choose one area of focus, we offer a generalist concentration in our teaching degree programs, which best prepares our students to teach English language arts, math, science and social studies in prekindergarten through sixth grade.
 The concentration is complemented by additional courses from the general education and liberal arts and sciences curriculum, empowering students to take: